rajrajhans/oneshop/README.md

 </h1>

 <h4 align="center">
-  Simple ecommerce webapp built using NextJS, Keystone, Apollo, GraphQL
+  Oneshop is a platform where users can buy and sell products.
+Built using NextJS, Keystone, Apollo, GraphQL.
 </h4>

-### Tools & Technologies Used
+## Tools & Technologies Used
 - **NextJS**
   - Used as a fullstack React framework for server side rendering and static generation, among other things.
   - Used Vercel to deploy the Next app.